 Helen co-authored the chapter “Fairness Opinions” in the book Corporate Finance for Canadian Executives (2007) with PwC partner Kristian Knibutat.

 She also authored "Fairness Opinions: What Directors Need to Know" in The Journal of the Institute of Corporate Directors, April 2010, Issue 149, “The changing face of fairness opinions,” Lexpert Magazine September 2009, and “Fairness Opinions Provide Solid Support for Business Decisions,” Lexpert Magazine October 2007 and numerous other articles and public speaking engagements include the Ontario Securities Commission, CICA, the Canadian Institute, Federated Press Conference Division, Canadian Bar Association, Canadian Corporate Counsel Association, Canadian Venture Capital Association, Canadian Automotive Dealers Association, National Automotive Dealers Association and various private groups.

-Helen is a member of the Board of Directors of PricewaterhouseCoopers LLP and a member of the Finance and Audit Committee as well as the Treasurer and member of the Board of Directors, the Chair of the Finance and Audit Committee and member of the Executive Committee for the Toronto Symphony Orchestra and a member of the Board of Trustees of the Toronto Symphony Foundation.
-She is a past member of the Board of Directors of Altruvest, a charitable organization that offers performance improvement and governance solutions to charities.
+Helen is a member of the Board of Directors of PricewaterhouseCoopers LLP and a member of the Governance Committee as well a member of the Board of Directors of the Toronto Symphony Orchestra and past Chair of the Finance and Audit Committee and past member of the Board of Trustees of the Toronto Symphony Foundation.
+She is also a past member of the Board of Directors of Altruvest, a charitable organization that offers performance improvement and governance solutions to charities.